5 best OKR tracking templates in 2023

 • No way to attach owners as part of the template

-• No reporting and limited visuals
+• No reporting and limited reporting capabilities

 Free OKR Templates for Excel and Google Sheets by How-to-OKR.com